IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_projects_logo.md

 * Throughout the semester, we’ll be investigating ways to visually communicate this brand, through creating an identity system which will consist of a logo, an interface, and a physical application.

 ####LOGO 1st Draft
-Post on your class website as a grid gallery with lightbox functionality in black & white and logo1 category:
+* Post to your wordpress
+* as a gallery
+  * New Post -> Add Media -> Create Gallery
+  * (OPTIONAL NOT REQUIRED)lightbox functionality via wordpress lightbox plugin of your choice
+* Category: logo1
-* At least 10 different versions of logo iterations of your selected brand
+* At least 10 different versions of logo iterations of your selected brand **ALL in grayscale (this includes black &amp; white)**
 * One logo per 8 1/2 x 11 (letter) dimensions for a total of at least 20 images
   * A big version vs. a tiny version (a little bigger than postage size) in the corner
 * at least 3 should be digital